20 Old School MMORPGs That Are Still Worth Playing In 2025

 First released in 1997, Ultima Online is one of the oldest MMOs on this list.
 What it lacks in graphics, it makes up for in gameplay.
 Ultima Online is a sandbox MMO, which means that there are no set objectives and players are free to do whatever they want.
 There are also many player-run events and organizations, which gives the game a sense of community.

-Ultima Online is developed and maintained by Broadsword which also operated DAoC.
+Ultima Online is developed and maintained by Broadsword which also operates DAoC.
+In 2025 there are several different official and private servers that cater to different playstyles.

 1. Everquest